 Functional adrenal gland tumors may produce any hormone made in the adrenal gland.
 In rare cases, they may produce more than 1 hormone.

 Adrenocortical carcinoma.
-Adrenocortical carcinoma is rare.
-However, it is the most common type of cancerous adrenal gland tumor.
-It is also known as adrenal cortical carcinoma.
-Approximately 4 to 12 out of 1 million people develop this type of tumor, which begins in the adrenal cortex.
+Adrenocortical carcinoma begins in the adrenal cortex.
+It is rare, but it is the most common type of cancerous adrenal gland tumor.
+Adrenocortical carcinoma is also known as adrenal cortical carcinoma.
+Approximately 4 to 12 people out of every 1 million people develop adrenocortical carcinoma.
 Adrenocortical carcinoma can be a functioning or nonfunctioning tumor.
 If the tumor is functioning, it may produce more than 1 hormone.

 Neuroblastoma.
 This is a type of childhood cancer that can begin in the adrenal medulla.
 Learn more about childhood neuroblastoma.

 Pheochromocytoma.
-This type of neuroendocrine tumor most often begins in the adrenal medulla.
-Learn more about neuroendocrine tumors.
+This type of neuroendocrine tumor most often begins in the adrenal medulla and is characterized by high blood pressure, rapid heart beat, and sweating.
+Learn more about pheochromoctyoma.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with this type of tumor and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain how many people are diagnosed with an adrenal gland tumor and general survival rates.
+Use the menu to choose a different section to read in this guide.